linefusion/directus-container/README.md

 # Directus Docker Images

-Alternative container image for Directus.
+Alternative container image for Directus with support for extensions.

 > `linefusion/directus:latest`